 In 1996, CART retaliated by scheduling what was supposed to become its new showcase event, the U.S. 500, at Michigan International Speedway on Memorial Day, the traditional date for the Indy 500.

-In 1997, CART returned to branding as simply CART and resurrected the term "champ car" to describe their vehicles.
+In 1997, CART returned to branding as simply CART, and resurrected the term "champ car" to describe their vehicles.

 In 1997, the new technical rules featured less expensive chassis and "production-based" engines that were purchased rather than leased, but most importantly, were technically incompatible with CART specifications.

-In 2008, the IndyCar Series and Champ Car World Series were unified, with the unified series using the IndyCar Series name.
+In 2008, the IndyCar Series and the Champ Car World Series were unified, with the unified series using the IndyCar Series name.

 In February 2010, Randy Bernard was announced as the new IRL CEO.